“Oh, thank goodness!” I whispered under my breath, as soon as I heard the priest’s final words. The mass was finally over.

 That was all the approval I needed.
 I started walking, passing by every person, until I got to her perch.
 I quickly noticed that this had once been my lonely perch.
 The woman looked at me with half annoyed, half exasperated eyes as I kindly said, “Good morning, miss!
 How are you doing today?”

 Cissa, 13, Brazil, loves to write passionately about anything.
 She says, “I have always dreamed of the day I would find the courage to send my writing to a magazine and now this day has finally come!”
-Read her Global Village article “Olá from Brazil” on age 16 of the Spring 2022 “Blossoming” issue of NMG magazine.
+Read her Global Village article “Olá from Brazil” in the Spring 2022 “Blossoming” issue of NMG magazine.